 At the end of the day, we will be generating:

-A Variation Margin Report to be reconciled with Goldman Sachs Report within Intelimatch.
+A Cash Report (Variation Margin Report) to be reconciled with Goldman Sachs Report within Intellimatch.

 An XML file for Integration Service to create Nostro Cash Transfers from the Funds accounts to their Clearing Accounts.